PaulJPhilp/buddy/docs/mdx-example.md

 ## Usage

-When an LLM response includes markdown formatting, it will be automatically processed through the MDX service and rendered with proper styling.
+When an LLM response includes markdown formatting, it will be automatically processed through the llm-ui service and rendered with proper styling and interactive elements.